 The key material for making a lamp shade is pressure-sensitive styrene, also known as adhesive styrene.
 It is the stiff, plasticky stuff that all lamp shades have as their backing.
+Although you can make a lampshade out of regular card stock or paper, there are a few reasons why I don’t recommend it.
+If you have the right materials, making your own lampshade is a simple project that only takes around an hour.

 What you’ll need: